intentee/paddler.intentee.com/content/docs/starting-out/generating-tokens-and-embeddings.md

 Let's take this payload and test it with [Bruno](https://www.usebruno.com/), a convenient tool to test HTTP requests:

+<Figure
-{{ figure_image(path="testing-post-continue-from-conversation-history.avif", alt="Testing the request to generate tokens") }}
+    alt="Testing the request to generate tokens"
+    src="resources/images/generating-tokens-and-embeddings/testing-post-continue-from-conversation-history.avif"
+/>

 The response presented in Bruno (right side in the screenshot above) shows how tokens in the response are returned as a stream.

 ## Generating embeddings using "Generate embedding batch"

-Paddler also comes with an endpoint to generate embeddings, documented [here](@/api/inference-service/generate-embedding-batch.md).
+Paddler also comes with an endpoint to generate embeddings, documented [here](api/inference-service/generate-embedding-batch).

-To test it, we need first to ensure we have embeddings enabled (see: [How to enable embeddings](@/docs/internals/how-to-enable-embeddings/index.md) for more information).
+To test it, we need first to ensure we have embeddings enabled (see: [How to enable embeddings](docs/internals/how-to-enable-embeddings) for more information).

 Our example payload can be something like this: